mental2008/mental2008/README.md

 ![profile views](https://komarev.com/ghpvc/?username=mental2008)

 - 🤔  CS Ph.D. student at HKUST, Big Fan of GSW, Food Lover
+- 🌱  Academic Profile: https://www.cse.ust.hk/~lyangbk/
 - 🔭  Personal Blog (in Chinese): https://blog.yanglingyun.me/
-- 🌱  Academic Profile: https://www.cse.ust.hk/~lyangbk/
+- 📜  Read Papers (in English): https://paper.yanglingyun.me/
-- 📫  Send me an email to yangly1999@gmail.com, if you have any questions.
+- 📫  Send me an email to lyangbk@cse.ust.hk, if you have any questions.

 <!--
 **mental2008/mental2008** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.